 Determine Your Temperature Rise

 Look at the map below to find your average groundwater temperature.
 If you are on the edge of two areas, go with the lower temperature to be safe.
 The average groundwater temperature tells you how hard your tankless water heater is going to need to work to heat your water.
+If you live in a warmer climate, such as Austin or San Antonio, you might not need as high powered of a tankless water heater.
 If you live further north in a colder climate, you will need a higher powered tankless water heater.

 Shop For Your Tankless Water Heater